 Overall, Mesa Verde National Park is a must-visit destination for anyone interested in ancient history, archaeology, or outdoor recreation.
 With its stunning views, fascinating history, and endless opportunities for adventure, Mesa Verde National Park is truly a national treasure.

-The Durango & Silverton Narrow Gauge Railroad is a historic train that travels through the beautiful Rocky Mountains of southwest Colorado.
-The train travels from Durango through the Animas River Gorge to the historic mining town of Silverton, offering stunning views of the rugged mountain landscape along the way.
+The Durango & Silverton Narrow Gauge Railroad is a historic train that runs through the beautiful San Juan Mountains of southwestern Colorado.
+The train travels from Durango to the historic mining town of Silverton, offering stunning views of the rugged mountain landscape along the way.

 The train follows the same route that was used to transport gold and silver from the mines to the smelters over a century ago.
 Today, the train is a popular attraction for visitors to the area, offering a unique and nostalgic way to experience the beauty of the region.

-The train offers a variety of train excursions, ranging from half-day adventures to full day journeys.
+The train offers a variety of train rides, ranging from half-day excursions to full day trips.
 Some of the most popular trips include the historic steam train ride from Durango to Silverton and the Cascade Canyon Express.

 The Durango Train is a unique and memorable way to experience the beauty and history of the San Juan Mountains.
 Whether you’re a history buff, a train enthusiast, or just looking for a fun and scenic adventure, the Durango & Silverton Narrow Gauge Railroad is a must-see attraction in southwestern Colorado.

 After your scenic drive, we suggest spending the rest of the day in Montrose, Colorado and spending the night here.